GandhiCloudLab/envizi-integration-hub-doc/readme.md

 #### 3.2.3 View the App logs (for info only)

-Run the below commmand to view the logs of the app.
+Run the below command to view the logs of the app.

 ```
 docker logs my-e-int-hub